Amitriptyline: History

 Amitriptyline was first developed by the American pharmaceutical company Merck in the late 1950s.
-In 1958, Merck approached a number of clinical investigators proposing to conduct clinical trials of amitriptyline for schizophrenia.
+In 1958, Merck approached several clinical investigators proposing to conduct clinical trials of amitriptyline for schizophrenia.
 One of these researchers, Frank Ayd, instead, suggested using amitriptyline for depression.
 Ayd treated 130 patients and, in 1960, reported that amitriptyline had antidepressant properties similar to another, and the only known at the time, tricyclic antidepressant imipramine.
 Following this, the US Food and Drug Administration approved amitriptyline for depression in 1961.

 In Europe, due to a quirk of the patent law at the time allowing patents only on the chemical synthesis but not on the drug itself, Roche and Lundbeck were able to independently develop and market amitriptyline in the early 1960s.

-According to research by the historian of psychopharmacology David Healy, amitriptyline became a much bigger selling drug than its precursor imipramine because of two factors.
-First, amitriptyline has much stronger anxiolytic effect.
+According to research by a historian of psychopharmacology David Healy, amitriptyline became a much bigger selling drug than its precursor imipramine because of two factors.
+First, amitriptyline has a much stronger anxiolytic effect.
 Second, Merck conducted a marketing campaign raising clinicians' awareness of depression as a clinical entity.

 Society and culture

-English folk singer Nick Drake died from an overdose of Tryptizol in 1974.

-Senteni Masango, wife of Swaziland King Mswati, died on 6 April 2018 after committing suicide by overdosing on amytriptyline capsules.

-In the 2021 film The Many Saints of Newark, amitriptyline (referred to by the brand name Elavil) is part of the plot line of the movie.
+Amitriptyline (referred to by the brand name Elavil) is part of the plot line of the 2021 film The Many Saints of Newark.

-Generic names
+Names

 Amitriptyline is the English and French generic name of the drug and its INN, BAN, and DCF, while amitriptyline hydrochloride is its USAN, USP, BANM, and JAN.
 Its generic name in Spanish and Italian and its DCIT are amitriptilina, in German is Amitriptylin, and in Latin is amitriptylinum.
 The embonate salt is known as amitriptyline embonate, which is its BANM, or as amitriptyline pamoate unofficially.

 Prescription trends

 Between 1998 and 2017, along with imipramine, amitriptyline was the most commonly prescribed first antidepressant for children aged 5–11 years in England.
-It was also the most prescribed antidepressant (along with fluoxetine) for 12 to 17-year olds.
+It was also the most prescribed antidepressant (along with fluoxetine) for 12- to 17-year-olds.